arvganesh/super-mario-kart-ppo/README.md

 # Integrating new ROMs into stable-retro for RL

-This repo describes how integrate new ROMs into [stable-retro](https://github.com/MatPoliquin/stable-retro) + other setup guidelines.
+This repo describes how to integrate new ROMs into [stable-retro](https://github.com/MatPoliquin/stable-retro) + other setup guidelines.

 An example integration of Super Mario Kart on the SNES.